lliendo/Radar/docs/checks-development.rst

       Always fail fast if the resource you're checking is not available for any reason.
-For example if you're checking the status of your favourite SQL engine and is not running or does not allow you to get its status, then return an ERROR status explaining the reason.
+For example if you're checking the status of your favourite SQL engine and for whatever reason is not running or does not allow you to get its status, then return an ERROR status explaining the reason and don't keep retrying to get its status over and over again.

     * Checks should be platform independent.
-It is nice to just write once a check and then have it running on as much platforms as possible.
+It is nice to just write a check once and then have it running on as many platforms as possible.

-    * Test your checks.
+    * Test your checks !
 You're encouraged to write unit tests on all of your checks.
-This way you make sure that checks behave and also fail as expected.
+This way you make sure that checks behave and fail as expected.

+    If you're looking for some real examples you can take a look at this repository.
+In there you'll will find some basic but useful checks that allow you to monitor :

+        * Disk usage.
+        * Ram usage.
+        * Uptime.

+    They have been written to run on as many platforms as possible.
+They mostly rely on the excellent `psutil <https://github.com/giampaolo/psutil>`_ module.